kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 {{< svg src="images/fn" >}}

 Let’s look at the example of imperatively running a function to set a label value.
-The label-namespace image contains a program which will modify the
+The ([label-namespace]) image contains a program which adds a label to all Namespace resources provided to it.

 ```sh
 kpt fn run --image gcr.io/kpt-functions/label-namespace . -- label_name=color label_value=orange